Systolic aspects of black hole entropy: Some background on systolic geometry

 then Loewner's inequality (2) can be re-written as

 and Pu's inequality (4) as

 Other results in the above spirit exist for the Klein bottle $(\mathbb{K}, \mathbf{g})$ \cite{Blatter, Bavard}.
 The systolic ratio is bounded above

-Perhaps counter-intuitively compared to (2), (4), the equality turns out to be realized by a metric produced by gluing two copies of the M\"{o}bius strip along a singular line, each M\"{o}bius strip being obtained from the standard sphere.
-In general one cannot hope to find the metrics or even the value of the upper or lower bounds on the systolic ratio.
-Usually one has to settle with finding some bounds of the systolic ratio or at best some bounds for given genus $g$ surface or for a large genus ($g\rightarrow\infty$) surface. \\
+Perhaps counter-intuitively compared to (2), (4), the equality in (8) turns out to be realized by a metric produced by gluing two copies of the M\"{o}bius strip along a singular line, each M\"{o}bius strip being obtained from the standard sphere.
+In general, one cannot hope to find the metrics, or the values of the upper or lower bounds on the systolic ratio.
+Usually one has to settle with less: either finding some bounds of the systolic ratio or, at best, some bounds for given genus $g$ surface, or bounds for a large genus ($g\rightarrow\infty$) surface. \\